ARPA-SIMC/cosmo-model-training/doc/cosmo_in_grads.md

-Since Cosmo files `lfff????????` usually contain both surface and upper air fields on native model levels, as well as soil fields on underground levels, it may be useful to keep only surface data to decrease te number of variables seen by grads.
+Since Cosmo files `lfff????????` usually contain both surface and upper air fields on native model levels, as well as soil fields on underground levels, it may be useful to keep only surface data to decrease the number of variables seen by grads.

 The following script puts all COSMO lfff???????? files together removing upper air and deep soil fields:

 ```
+#!/bin/sh
 rm -f surf.grib o.tmp
 # loop on output fields
 for file in lfff0???0000; do